-- 1. Check that all the CI tests on the main branch (trunk) pass.
-Failing tests on the main branch should be considered release blocker.
-They should be fixed in separate ticket/PR.
-The release can continue once the main branch is green again. - 2.
-In your Git repo, fetch and check out the new release branch. - 3.
-Run python -m incremental.update Twisted --rc - 4.
-Commit the changes made by Incremental. - 5.
-Run tox -e towncrier. - 6.
-Commit the changes made by towncrier this automatically removes the newsfragment files. - 7.
-Bump copyright dates in LICENSE, src/twisted/copyright.py, and README.rst if required - 8.
-Push the changes up to GitHub and create a new release PR. - 9.
-The GitHub PR is dedicated to the final release and the same PR is used to release the candidate and final version. - 10.
-Wait for all the PR checks to pass. - 11.
-If a check fails investigate it.
-If is just a flaky tests, retry the run.
-Any serious error should be considered a blocker and should be fixed in a separate ticket/PR.
-Avoid making non-release changes (even minor one) as part of the release branch. - 12.
-Use the GitHub Create Release UI the make a new release. - 13.
-Create a tag using the format twisted-VERSION based on the latest commit on the release branch. - 14.
-Use Twisted VERSION as the name of the release. - 15.
-Add the release NEWS to GitHub Release page. - 16.
-Make sure 'This is a pre-release' is checked. - 17.
-Github Actions will upload the dist to PyPI when a new tag is pushed to the repo. - 18.
-You can check the status of the automatic upload via GitHub Action - 19.
-Read the Docs hooks not have version for the release candidate.
-Use the Read the Docs published for the pull request. - 20.
-The review for the PR will be requested after the files are on PyPI so that a full review and manual test can be done. - 21.
-Most probably there will be some minor comments received via email or GitHub regarding the final content of the release notes.
-It's OK to make those changes as part of the release branch.
-It's OK to update the text of the candidate release notes, in the final NEWS file the release candidate version is removed and replaced with the final version.
-No need for a new ticket or separate pull request.
-These changes will be reviewed as part of the final release review process. - 22.
-While the final public release is not made and the release tag created the release branch will not be kept up to date with trunk.
+- 1. In your Git repo, fetch and check out the new release branch. - 2.
+Run python -m incremental.update Twisted --rc - 3.
+Commit the changes made by Incremental. - 4.
+Run tox -e towncrier. - 5.
+Commit the changes made by towncrier this automatically removes the newsfragment files. - 6.
+Bump copyright dates in LICENSE, src/twisted/copyright.py, and README.rst if required - 7.
+Push the changes up to GitHub and create a new release PR. - 8.
+The GitHub PR is dedicated to the final release and the same PR is used to release the candidate and final version. - 9.
+Use the GitHub Create Release UI the make a new release. - 10.
+Create a tag using the format twisted-VERSION based on the latest commit on the release branch that was approved after the review.

+- 11. Use Twisted VERSION as the name of the release. - 12.
+Add the release NEWS to GitHub Release page. - 13.
+Make sure 'This is a pre-release' is checked. - 14.
+Github Actions will upload the dist to PyPI when a new tag is pushed to the repo. - 15.
+Read the Docs hooks will publish a new version of the docs.